hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

   }
 ```

-If the contract registry for the provided contact name already exists, the
+If the contract registry for the provided contract name already exists, the
 transaction is invalid.

 Only those whose public keys are stored in ``sawtooth.swa.administrators`` are